 Distinguished by a classic use of color notes and composition -her works have an emotion of place and time.
-Her preferred medium is oil paint; however, she is fluent in most mediums and subjects, working either on location or in her studio on 8th Street.
+Her preferred medium is oil paint; however, she is fluent in most mediums and subjects, working either on location or in her studio.

 Born June 9, 1963 -